P4Archive/subset-matching/README.md

 # Subset Matching Schemes
 Implementations of some subset matching schemes.

+### Exact Lookup
+The most straight-forward solution, which provides subset matching at line-rate, is to map all of the possible queries to a set of multicast groups.

 ### Egress Pruning
 A solution to subset matching is to simply use a single multicast group to send a copy of each packet to all interfaces and then, drop the redundant copies